 Carle said that two contentious issues — the length of alien detention and expansion of wiretap authority to Internet users — are both addressed in the bill.
 He did not say how long an alien can be detained, only that it was different from the House version which allows seven-day detentions.

-The House already reached agreement on legislation that would give Ashcroft much of what he requested, including enhanced surveillance of suspected terrorists, elimination of the statute of limitations for prosecuting terrorists, and greater ability for law enforcement to share information on suspected terrorist activity.
+The House Judiciary Committee passed its version of the legislation late Wednesday night.
+Their draft would give Ashcroft much of what he requested, including enhanced surveillance of suspected terrorists, elimination of the statute of limitations for prosecuting terrorists, and greater ability for law enforcement to share information on suspected terrorist activity.